VeronikkAhri/ux-for-devs/docs/principles.md

 - Can users easily recover from errors?

 Referring to this checklist during development can help you catch issues early, leading to smoother and more enjoyable experiences for your audience.

+## Prioritizing Features

+When planning new functionality, focus on the tasks that deliver the most value.
+Map features to user goals and align them with business objectives.
+This prevents scope creep and keeps the interface manageable.

+## Iterative Design in Practice

+UX is rarely perfect on the first try.
+Small, frequent updates allow you to adapt quickly to feedback.
+Release early versions, gather data on real usage, and refine the design.
+This incremental approach often produces better results than a big redesign every few years.

+### Example: Onboarding Process

+Imagine you are creating an onboarding tour for a new project management tool.
+Apply the principles as follows:

+1. **Consistency:** Use the same button styles and language throughout the tour.
+2. **Feedback:** Highlight the progress of completed steps so users know how far they have left to go.
+3. **Simplicity:** Only introduce features that help users accomplish their first task.
+4. **Hierarchy:** Emphasize the "Create Project" button to guide users to their first success.
+5. **User Control:** Provide a way to skip or revisit the tour at any time.

+This approach empowers new users without overwhelming them, setting the stage for a positive first impression.